zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 This transaction revokes a NOC root certificate owned by the Vendor.
 Revoked NOC root certificates can be re-added using the [ADD_NOC_ROOT](#add_noc_root) transaction.

+Revocation works as a soft-delete, meaning that the certificates are not entirely removed but moved from the approved list to the revoked list.
+Revoked certificates can be retrieved by using the [GET_REVOKED_CERT](#get_revoked_cert) query.

 - Who can send: Vendor account
   - Vid field associated with the corresponding NOC root certificate on the ledger must be equal to the Vendor account's VID.
 - Parameters: